Update on CTA and NY LLC Disclosure Law

 FinCEN Identifiers

 For both privacy and for efficiency purposes, individuals who frequently form entities for their clients, like attorneys, accountants, and business service companies, can obtain a FinCEN Identification Number.
 For reporting companies owned by a parent entity, or by a series of intermediate entities, FinCEN is primarily concerned with the identity of the individuals who are the ultimate beneficial owners of the reporting company, i.e. the individuals controlling the parent.
-Currently, the FinCEN website does not provide a mechanism for intermediate or parent companies to use their EIN or a FinCEN identifier as part of the BOI for a reporting company.
+Currently, the FinCEN website does not provide a mechanism for intermediate or parent companies to use a FinCEN identifier as part of the BOI for a reporting company.
 FinCEN is trying to balance the online reporting process to provide for intermediate entities to report a FinCEN identifier, without obscuring the identities of the ultimate beneficial owners and control persons of the reporting company.2 Currently, it appears that a tax identification number (EIN, TIN, SSN) is necessary for the entity to make use of the FinCEN Report System or to obtain a FinCEN identifier.

 On July 24, 2024, after this article was initially published, FinCEN clarified reporting for disregarded entities.
 Including those which do not have an EIN.
-Here is a link to this comprehensive guidance along with a relevant excerpt:
+Below is a link to this comprehensive guidance along with a relevant excerpt:

 13. What type of tax identification number should be reported by a reporting company that is disregarded for U.S. tax purposes?